sourander/ml-perusteet/docs/index.md

 ![genAI vs traditional AI](images/ml_vs_genai_madebytio.jpg)

 **Kuvio 1.** *Sarjakuvapiirros koneoppimisesta.
-(Copyright note: The memefied comic is by unknown author, but found from r/machinelearningmemes posted by u/joelllthedestoryer.
+(Copyright note: The memeified comic is by unknown author, but found from r/machinelearningmemes posted by u/joelllthedestoryer.
 Published with permission from the creator of the original comic strip MadeByTio.)*

 !!! tip